purelb/purelb/website/content/how_it_works/overview/_index.md

 PureLB consists of two components:

  * **Allocator.**  The Allocator runs on a single node.
-It watches the service API for LoadBalancer service events and allocates IP addresses.
+It watches for LoadBalancer change events and allocates IP addresses.

  * **LBNodeAgent.**  The LBNodeAgent runs on all nodes that packets for exposed services can transit.
-It watches service changes and configures networking behavior.
+It watches for LoadBalancer change events and configures networking behavior.

 KubeProxy is important, but not part of PureLB.
-KubeProxy watches service changes and adds the addresses managed by PureLB to configure communication within the cluster.
+KubeProxy watches for service changes and adds the addresses managed by PureLB to configure communication within the cluster.

 {{% notice %}} _Instead of thinking of PureLB as **advertising services**, think of it as **attracting packets** to allocated addresses, with KubeProxy forwarding those packets within the cluster via the Container Network Interface Network (pod Network)._ {{% /notice %}}